echoedinvoker/python/day18/165-turtle-n-docs/memo.md

 ![Alt table of tk color strings](pic/13.jpg)

 - The previous table is text only, lecture provides some links to websites with color examples to obtain TK color string data.
+  - Here you should realize that the base layer of Turtle Graphic is actually made based on the TKint package, which is a common GUI package in Python.

 ## **GUI**